Eight Ways to Extend B2B Credit, Get Paid Faster, and Never Make a Collection Call Again

 Did your potential customer or vendor provide you with trade references?
 If so, check them out.
-Most businesses don’t assuming that these trade references will provide glowing reviews.
+Most businesses don’t assume that these trade references will provide glowing reviews.
 This is a mistake, though, and it’s one that could cost you dearly.
 Not all references are positive (or even exist).
 Verify them!
 Gain as much information as you can by asking open-ended questions such as:

 - How long has the account be open?
 Shorter durations indicate a lack of adequate history to gauge whether or not the relationship is worth the risk.
 However, longer durations indicate that the history provided by trade references are likely accurate.

 - What are the credit terms? (e.g. Net30, Net45, etc.) This often can give you insights into the business itself.
 Shorter business terms (such as Net10) may indicate that there isn’t enough credit history to extend credit beyond 10 days.
 Longer terms (such as Net45, Net60) may indicate that a more stable financial situation.